uoa-compsci399-s1-2024/capstone-project-2024-s1-team-11/README.md

 ### Use case 1: A user finds a rock and scans the QR code
 - The user is directed to a webpage that displays information about the mathematical concept painted on the rock.
-- If the user is not logged into the website, they are presented with a "SIGN IN TO COLLECT +” button.
+- If the user is not logged into the website, they are presented with a <code>SIGN IN TO COLLECT +</code> button.
 Clicking this button gives the user the option to log in or sign up.
-- Once logged in, the button text changes to “ADD TO COLLECTION +”.
+- Once logged in, the button text changes to <code>ADD TO COLLECTION +</code>
 - Once clicked, the rock is added to their profile, and badges are awarded if they reach a rock-collecting milestone.

 ### Use case 2: A user accesses the website directly through Google search or entering the URL into the search bar